whatdoineed2do/vanilla-node-rest-api/readme.md

 _forked from bradtraversy/vanilla-node-rest-api:  added simple `Dockerfile`/`makefile`_

+This is used to demonstrate [setting up a local `Openshift`/`crc` environment](https://whatdoineed2do.blogspot.com/2022/07/a-local-openshift-4x-development.html) and deploying this REST service:  a simple `/api/status` endpoint has been added to report uptime/ip of server/invocation count.
+This original project was choosen to simply reduce the dependancies and size of images being deployed in examples

+---
 > Full CRUD REST API using Node.js with no framework

 This is for learning/experimental purposes.
 In most cases, you would use something like Express in a production project